Shoes for Diabetic Feet UK: NHS Guidance and What to Buy

 Where to Get Help in the UK

-Several NHS and charitable services can help with diabetic foot care and footwear:
+These services can help with diabetic foot care and footwear: